-When a home’s humidity level is between 40% and 60%, dust mites cannot thrive.
-This is because dust mites prefer extremely humid atmospheres.
 Why?
 Dust mites absorb moisture from the air in order to survive.
-If the atmosphere is extremely dry, dust mites are unable to absorb the moisture necessary to survive.
+If the atmosphere is dry, dust mites are unable to absorb the moisture necessary to survive.
 This is the equivalent of dogs drinking water to avoid dehydration.

 Should You Use a Humidifier or Dehumidifier for Dust?

-Obviously–if your house averages below 40% humidity, you will need a humidifier to increase the air’s moisture.
-And if your home is above 60% humidity, you will use a dehumidifier to decrease the air’s moisture.
-You can check out these articles to learn more about what signs to watch out for:
+Obviously if your house averages below 40% humidity, you will need a humidifier to increase the air’s moisture.
+And if your home is above 60% humidity, then a dehumidifier will help decrease the air’s moisture.

-This range will ensure that dust does not freely float around your home, and that dust mites cannot live and reproduce.
+This range ensures that dust does not freely float around your home, and that dust mites cannot live and reproduce.
 If you do not know what your home’s humidity level is, another option is using an indoor air quality monitor which provides that information.

 The bottom line: Humidity control is absolutely essential to prevent the circulation of dust and eliminate dust mites.
 Doing so will result in better indoor air quality, allowing you and your family to breathe right.